-While the global economy is still recovering from the post-pandemic inflation shocks and interest rate rises, the longer-term consequences of geopolitical fragmentation for the macroeconomy remain uncertain.
+While the global post-pandemic inflation shocks and interest rate increases are reversing, the longer-term consequences of geopolitical fragmentation for the macroeconomy remain uncertain.
 In addition to concerns around permanent damage to production capacity, there are also concerns about persistently high global inflation and high interest rates against a backdrop of high levels of global indebtedness.
 If these factors translate into a fall in global production capacity, specifically in Europe and Asia, this will have a negative impact on South African economic activity through lower exports and higher import prices.
 This could also have negative consequences for capital flows towards South Africa.
 An even more severe geopolitical or financial market disruption could weigh on global risk appetite and capital flows to South Africa and will likely result in financial market pressure and rand weakness.